gsarti/website-content/content/authors/gsarti/_index.md

 bio: I'm a Master student in Data Science at University of Trieste and the International School of Advanced Studies (SISSA).
 My research interests focus on interpreting deep models and understanding their learning dynamics, in particular when dealing with natural language.

 interests:
-- Natural Language Understanding and Emergence
+- Natural Language Understanding
-- Interpretability of Deep Learning Models
+- Interpretability in Deep Learning
 - Representation Learning
 - Psycholinguistics

 education:
   courses:
-  - course: MSc in Data Science and Scientific Computing
+  - course: MSc in Data Science
     institution: University of Trieste & SISSA, IT
     year: expected 2020
-  - course: DEC in Software Development and Management
+  - course: DEC in Software Management
     institution: Cégep de Saint-Hyacinthe, CA
     year: 2018